Are you struggling to pay your broadband? Have you checked to see if you meet the criteria for a Social Tariff?

 Social tariffs are cheaper broadband and phone packages for people claiming Universal Credit, Pension Credit and some other benefits.
 Some providers call them ‘essential’ or ‘basic’ broadband.

-If you’re a low-income family receiving Universal Credit or other benefits, you could be eligible for a social broadband tariff and save up to £144 a year on your broadband bills.
+If you’re a low-income family receiving Universal Credit or other benefits, you could be qualified for a social broadband tariff.
+You can save up to £144 a year on your broadband bills.

 How a social tariff could help you

 • It’s available to those on a variety of benefits.
 If you or someone in your household claims Universal Credit, you could switch to any of the tariffs available.

 • It’s cheaper than a regular package.
 Current prices range from £10 to £20.

 • Fast, unlimited broadband.
 Most tariffs offer superfast broadband at speeds over 30 Mbit/s.
 This is fast enough for you to keep in touch with friends and family, stream films or shop online.